mythril-forge/homebrew-spells/spells/level-2/alter-self.md

 ### Sprout Wings
 You adapt your body for flight, sprouting large, unwieldly wings and losing body weight.
-Once on each of your turns, you can use an action to gain a flying speed of 20 feet until the beginning of your next turn.
+Once on each of your turns, you can use an action to gain a flying speed of 30 feet until the end of your next turn.
-If you don't take this action at the beginning of your turn while you are aloft, you plummet to the ground.
+If you don't take this action before the end of your turn while you are aloft, you plummet to the ground.
-You can't fly in this way if you are wearing *medium* or Heavy armor.
+You can't fly in this way if you are wearing medium or heavy armor.

 ---